At Home After a Stroke

 Rehabilitation

-Participate actively in rehabilitation for the best recovery.
-Your rehabilitation will be tailored to your needs and may include:
+Rehabilitation after a stroke is very important.
+Participate actively in rehabilitation for your best recovery.
+Your rehabilitation will be tailored to your specific needs and may include:

 Prepare Caregivers